Date Updated: 12/14/2024

-The risk of high blood pressure, also called hypertension, increases with age.
-But getting some exercise can make a big difference.
+High blood pressure is called hypertension.
+The risk of hypertension goes up as you get older.
+But getting some exercise may lower the risk.
 If your blood pressure is already high, exercise can help you control it.
 You don't need to immediately run a marathon or join a gym.
-Instead, start slow and work more physical activity into your daily routine.
+Instead, start slow.
+Work more physical activity into your daily routine.

 How exercise lowers blood pressure

 Regular exercise makes the heart stronger.
 A stronger heart can pump more blood with less effort.
-As a result, the force on the arteries decreases.
+So, the force on the blood vessels goes down.
 This lowers blood pressure.

 Blood pressure is measured in millimeters of mercury (mm Hg).
 There are two numbers in a blood pressure reading.
 The top number is the systolic pressure.
 The bottom number is the diastolic pressure.